zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 1. Single, full screen blade.
 2. Logical steps using the existing Tabs control.
-3. Allow customers to easily and freely navigate between tabs.
+3. Easily and freely navigate between tabs.
 4. Include descriptive and supportive text.
 5. Ability to quickly deploy resources with minimal input.

 ### Navigation

 Use the tabs & sections to organize content.
 The `Basics` tab should be the starting point for all creates and contain essential configuration info.
 The design should allow for quick resource creation at any time with unrestricted navigation between tabs.
-Enabling customers to freely navigate the tabs reduces the friction for customers looking to learn about your resource.
+Enabling users to freely navigate the tabs reduces the friction for users looking to learn about your resource.
 The combination of quick creates and tab exploration can lead to additional resource deployments over time.

 ![alt-text](../media/top-extensions-create/Tabs.png "Create experience with Tabs")